Dln358/LibraFlow/README.md

 1. You will need juypter notebooks
 2. Ensure that you're using the same kernel for the MLscript.py, and recommendations.ipynb for your pip/conda installs depending on your environment.
 3. pip install flask
-4. pip install mysql-connector-python
+4. pip install flask-cors
-5. pip install transformers sentence-transformers
+5. pip install mysql-connector-python
-6. pip install pandas
+6. pip install transformers sentence-transformers
-7. pip install numpy
+7. pip install pandas
 8. pip install joblib
 9. pip install scikit-learn
 10. In order to use the recommendation ML model system you must Install all these dependencies, and populate your database locally.